top of page

 AMC Station - Crenshaw Line rail platform -- LA Metro artist concept

 “The challenge will come from building a viaduct 50 feet up in the air, then building an airport transit station around it and making it seem like it was all built at the same time by the same person,” he said.
-“We want the AMC to be a seamless, well-integrated transportation center, not something that tells passengers which part of the station (Metro or APM) they are in.”
+“We want the LAX/MTC to be a seamless, well-integrated transportation center, not something that tells passengers which part of the station (Metro or APM) they are in.”

 Pushing for Innovation